6 Tips for Choosing the Right Wall Art for Your Living Room

 - Decorative Calendars

-While often overlooked, wallpaper can be considered wall art since it is a decorative piece that enhances the appearance of your walls, elevating the overall look of the room.
+While often overlooked, wallpaper can be considered wall art and decor since it is a decorative piece that enhances the appearance of your walls, elevating the overall look of the room.

 2. Choosing the Right Spot & Size

-Once you determine the type of wall art that you want in your room, the next thing you need to figure out is the right spot and measurements.
+Once you determine the type of unique wall art for your living room, the next thing you need to figure out is the right spot and measurements.

 Once you’ve determined the placement, you can move on to measurements.
 Whenever adding a new furniture item or large decor item, it is important to Measure Your Space.
-When figuring out if you want a piece of wall art, measure the wall’s length and width.
+When figuring out if you want a wall art painting, measure the wall’s length and width.

 If you’re thinking of adding another or a collage of pieces, you should still aim for an invisible ⅔ width-centred border.
 “You also want to make sure it is at eye level so that it doesn’t look awkwardly placed,” she says.